 While women of the day were not supposed to work, Libbie felt that if any place offered her better opportunity, it would be New York.
 In 1877 she found a part-time job as a secretary at the Society of Decorative Art, an organization that trained impoverished gentlewomen in practical arts (such as needlework) so they could earn a living.
 (The organization was founded by Candace Wheeler, who went on to be a partner of Louis Comfort Tiffany.)
 Libbie remained in her position for over five years.

 In 1881 she traveled to Washington to ask for increases in military widows’ pensions.
 Because women weren’t supposed to talk about money, this was a difficult effort for her, but she was effective.
 In 1882 her pension increased to $50; by 1890 the government was paying widows $100 per month in benefits.

 Elizabeth Custer and Westchester

 As adults, members of the Bates family who had grown up with Libbie in Michigan had established themselves in Bronxville, which meant that Libbie became a frequent visitor.
-The first to arrive was Agnes Bates (Mrs. Arthur Wellington); Agnes then persuaded her older sister Sarah and her husband WilliamVan Duzer Lawrence (also from Monroe) to buy property in the area.
+The first to arrive was Agnes Bates (Mrs. Arthur Wellington); Agnes then persuaded her older sister Sarah and her husband WilliamVan Duzer Lawrence (also from Monroe) to buy Real Estate for sale.

 Cover of The Book of Words for the Westchester County HIstorical Pageant.